 Some people believe the way to move on is to just shut down and not talk about it.
 According to HelpGuide.org, this is the opposite approach to take.
 “Even if it is difficult for you to talk about your feelings with other people, it is very important to find a way to do so when you are grieving.
 Knowing that others are aware of your feelings will make you feel less alone with your pain and will help you heal.”
-Sharing your experience with someone who’s been through it, someone who you trust and can offer sympathy, or someone who helps put you in a good mood is a smart (and unselfish) idea.
-People want to be there for you.
+Sharing our experience with someone who’s been through it, someone who we trust and can offer sympathy, or someone who helps put us in a good mood is a smart (and unselfish) idea.
+People want to be there for one another.
 We may also benefit from seeking the help of a therapist and having a safe and specific outlet for what we’re going through emotionally.

 Use this resource to seek help or find a therapist in your area.

 Explore your attachment style